dotnet/docs/docs/standard/base-types/formatting-types.md

 The basic mechanism for formatting is the default implementation of the [Object.ToString](xref:System.Object.ToString) method, which is discussed in the [Default formatting using the ToString method](#default-formatting-using-the-tostring-method) section later in this topic.
 However, .NET provides several ways to modify and extend its default formatting support.
 These include the following:

 * Overriding the [Object.ToString](xref:System.Object.ToString) method to define a custom string representation of an object’s value.
-For more information, see the [Overriding the ToString Method](#Overriding-the-ToString-Method) section later in this topic.
+For more information, see the [Overriding the ToString method](#overriding-the-tostring-method) section later in this topic.

 * Defining format specifiers that enable the string representation of an object’s value to take multiple forms.
 For example, the "X" format specifier in the following statement converts an integer to the string representation of a hexadecimal value.